Koudela/parameterized-fs-routing/README.md

 have no effect after initialization is done.

-If the process does not run in production mode every routing call is processed via the current file system and nodes require and path cache is cleared.
-Thus, any changes take effekt immediately.
+If the process does not run in production mode every routing call is processed via the current file system.